ap-communications/platt-backstage-plugin/plugins/search-backend-module-cognitive-search-backend/README.md

 ### Provision a Azure Cognitive Search service

-Following the [Azure Cognitive Search document](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search), you can create an Azure Cognitive Search service using azure portal(or bicep files).
+Following the [Azure Cognitive Search document](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search), you can create an Azure Cognitive Search service using azure portal(or bicep or any other tools).

 ### Assign roles to user or service principal

-This plugin uses [DefaultAzureCredential](https://www.npmjs.com/package/@azure/identity) of @azure/identity for authorizing access to Azure Cogntive Search service.
+This plugin is uses [DefaultAzureCredential](https://www.npmjs.com/package/@azure/identity) of @azure/identity for authorizing access to Azure Cognitive Search service.
 So you can use user identity or service principal.

-You should assigned [roles](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#built-in-roles-used-in-search) below to user or principal.
+It is needed to assigned [roles](https://learn.microsoft.com/en-us/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#built-in-roles-used-in-search) below to user or principal.

 - [Search Service Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#search-service-contributor) for creating the indexes.